 - Rural Leadership Scan – As an initial step in this work, MDC worked with regional partners to support a scan of rural leadership development across the United States.
 The resulting inventory, while not comprehensive, provides a scan of programs and initiatives that seek to create, cultivate, activate, and sustain a diverse and inclusive set of leaders in order to amplify and connect the voices of leaders across the rural Southeast.

-- Learning Journey – In October 2020, MDC will engage rural leaders and practitioners, as well as funders, in a Southeastern virtual learning journey to examine what good leadership looks like in practice.
-A select number of rural leaders from throughout the region will highlight their personal leadership journeys, shared within the context of the region’s unique and troubled history and current opportunities and challenges facing the rural South.
-Convening participants also will begin to outline the resources and lessons that are critical for sharing with the broader field of leaders in rural America.
+- Learning Journey – In October 2020, MDC engaged rural leaders and practitioners, as well as funders, in a Southeastern virtual learning journey to examine what good leadership looks like in practice.
+Rural leaders from throughout the region highlighted their personal leadership journeys, shared within the context of the region’s unique and troubled history and current opportunities and challenges facing the rural South.
+Convening participants began to outline the resources and lessons that are critical for sharing with the broader field of leaders in rural America.
+Click here for an illustrated look at some of the discussion.

 - National Convening – Learning journeys will culminate and coalesce in a national convening where lessons from journeys and in-depth interviews with rural leadership and funders will be synthesized toward stronger knowledge about what is needed to better support rural leadership development.